CDAT/cdat-old-site/dsgriddoc.md

 dsgrid is not recommended for two-dimensional surfaces. natgrid is superior in all respects.

-One-dimensional packages -- fitgrid&#160; and csagrid.
+One-dimensional packages -- fitgrid and csagrid.

 fitgrid is definitely the package of choice.
 It has many features not available in csagrid, such as